Skip to main content

 The same late penalty structure applies to all document types.

-1. Count from the PASP date, not the ASP date — the clock starts at the earliest agreement
+1. Count from the PASP, not the ASP — the clock starts at the earliest agreement (see our conveyancing deadline guide for the full timeline)

-4. If the 30th day falls on a weekend or holiday, the IRD's online stamping system (e-Stamping) is available 24/7 — you can stamp electronically even when the Stamp Office is closed
+4. Use e-Stamping if the deadline falls on a weekend or holiday.
+The IRD's online system runs 24/7 — you can stamp when the physical Stamp Office is closed

 Where the calculator helps